minhalkhan/minhalkhan/README.md

 Hi, I'm Minhal 👋🏽

 I’m a software developer, designer and tinkerer.
-I'm finishing off my MSci in Computer Science at The University of Birmingham.
+First class MSCi Graduate at The University of Birmingham in Computer Science.

 🤓 I’m currently learning Kubernetes and React JS.